FennexFox/FIN-Codes/README.md

 Some randome Ficsit-Netowork projects I use in my Satisfactory playthrough

 ## FicsitOS:tm:
-Some Out-Of-Box:tm: OS-thingy, primariliy comes with a bsic blueprint-thingy for standard IO terminal with CLI and Package Installer to import some libary-thingy from online(this github, maybe?) or from mainframe of your factory, to reduce ad-hoc implementations all over the factories and efficient installations on new production sites.
+Some Out-Of-Box:tm: OS-thingy, primariliy comes with a bsic blueprint-thingy for standard IO terminal with CLI and Package Installer to import some libary-thingies from online(this github, maybe?) or from mainframe of your factory, to reduce ad-hoc implementations all over the factories and efficient installations on new production sites.

 ## BasicLibraries
 Some useful libraries like unit conversion, vanilla sign control and etc.